Foods to Avoid When Trying to Get Pregnant

 Salt (sodium) | High in added salt, increases palatability, but skews sodium to potassium ratio | Naturally low sodium |

 Potassium | Low in potassium | Vegetables and fruits are naturally high in potassium.
-High potassium to sodium ratio benefits blood pressure |
+A high potassium to sodium ratio benefits blood pressure |

-Color & Flavor | Synthetic – no nutritional value and may be detrimental | Signifies polyphenols, natural antioxidants, good for microbiome |
+Color & Flavor | Synthetic – no nutritional value and may be detrimental | Signifies polyphenols, natural antioxidants, good for the microbiome |

 Free Sugars | Contain concentrated calories but no nutrients; added to many processed foods to increase palatability | Rarely occur naturally in whole foods |